vagabondan/docker-pxe/README.md

 =====

-The entrypoint script in the docker image takes care of running the DHCP server as the same user that owns the `data` folder.
-This ensures that the permissions on the files inside the `data` folder is kept consistent.
-If the `data` folder is owned by root, dhcpd is run as the normal dhcpd user.
+The entrypoint script in the docker image takes care of running the DHCP server as the same user that owns the `dhcp` folder.
+This ensures that the permissions on the files inside the `dhcp` folder is kept consistent.
+If the `dhcp` folder is owned by root, dhcpd is run as the normal dhcpd user.

 If you forget to run the docker container with the `--net=host` option a warning will be emitted informing you that you've probably forgotten it.

-If a `/data` volume is not provided with a `dhcpd.conf` inside it, the container will exit early with an error message.
+If a `/dhcp` volume is not provided with a `dhcpd.conf` inside it, the container will exit early with an error message.

 ===========================================================================